Why do they have a shaved bottom?

 Curly - compact, cylindrical curls, somewhat lusterless.
 The hair on the ears is sometimes wavy.

 Wavy - Falling gently in waves, not curls, and with a slight sheen.
+All of our dogs are wavy coats.

-For both types of the coat there are two different styles that Portuguese Water dogs can be trimmed:
+For both types of the coat there are two different styles that Portuguese Water Dogs can be trimmed:

 Retriever trim: An everyday, family-friendly coat.
 (Think Chester)